coxswain · node · relay · caravel

 - Stateless except for what

-helmgave it.
+coxswaingave it.
 All config is written to disk only after the controller pushes it over a validated mTLS connection. - Control port.
 Listens for the controller's mTLS/gRPC connection: status, metrics, config push, live peer add/remove, service restart — and streams live events back.

 - SSH is install-only.

-helmreaches a node over SSH solely to install and update the agent; every operational instruction is gRPC. - Cold-start resilient.
+coxswainreaches a node over SSH solely to install and update the agent; every operational instruction is gRPC. - Cold-start resilient.
 Comes up from disk every boot; controller offline ⇒ existing tunnels keep working.

 Stack

-§ beacon · relay
+§ relay

 A signal relayed onward — so the lighthouse can stay hidden.

-beacon is the PharosVPN relay — a stateless, public,
+relay is the PharosVPN relay — a stateless, public,

 mTLS-terminating proxy that lets end-user clients reach a